jcampbell11245/Project-Storybook/.github/ISSUE_TEMPLATE/bug_report.md

----
-name: Bug report
-about: Create a report to help us improve
-title: ''
-labels: ''
-assignees: ''

----

-**Godot Version & Plugin Version**
-Godot: *x.x.x*
-Plugin: *x.x.x*
+**Version**

+Provide the version of Godot if building from source.

 **Describe the bug**

 A clear and concise description of what the bug is.

 **Screenshots**

-A screenshot of Godot Editor while you are encountering this bug, or a clear screenshot of Editor/External console.
+A screenshot of the bug occurring.
+If building from source, include a screenshot of the editor and/or console.